Logo Platform

 Over the short term, it would take more work by the Dev's to implement this modification to the current system, but over the long term it would save them a ton of work and open the door for them to add more unique resources and/or module types later (if they so chose to), without bogging the ship design interface down with tons of unnecessary module listings.
 It would literally fix every issue currently present with resources and scaling and expand ship design possibilities by a massive amount, yet simplifying it at the same time.
 It's worth considering at the very least.

-Updated a day ago.
+Updated an hour ago.

 0Send private message